mjdominus/git-util/README.md

 and doesn't fail completely in large repos.
 The name `lst` is supposed to remind you of `ls -t` and also of "LaST changes".

+`git-quickpush` is useful when you want to push commits to a branch that is frequenty updated by many other people: You fetch the branch, rebase your commits onto the branch, then push the branch---and the push fails because someone else pushed to the branch after you fetched and before you pushed.  `git-quickpush` does the three operations in quick succession, and if it fails it's easy to rerun.
+`git-quickmerge` is similar.
+You specify a branch to merge to, and some additional options to the `git-merge` command, and it fetches the target branch, merges to it, and pushes it back, again in quick succession.

 `git-re-edit` runs `git-dirtyfiles` and invokes the editor on all the currently-dirty files, or if there are no dirty files, the files that changed in the last commit.